Bluepaw0/Bluepaw0.github.io/_posts/2025-06-02-Tomorrow My Dream Will Come True! My Dream Job.md

-# Tomorrow dream will come true!
-My dream job
+# Tomorrow My Dream Will Come True!
+My Dream Job
 I don’t know how to express it.
 I have been very excited these days.
 After quitting my job, I gave myself 180 days to achieve my goals.
 Just when I was about to give up, an opportunity found me, and I only had three days left.